jvzonlab/OrganoidTracker/_sources/INSTALLATION.md.txt

 First, make sure you have Anaconda or Miniconda installed.
 You can download them at [anaconda.com/distribution](https://www.anaconda.com/distribution/).
 You should install the Anaconda version that ships with Python 3, although the one that ships with Python 2 will also work (Anaconda will just download Python 3 afterwards.)
 Using the default installation options of Anaconda is fine.

+Second, make sure you have downloaded OrganoidTracker.
+You can install it through Git (if you're familiar with that program), or [simply download it from here](https://github.com/jvzonlab/OrganoidTracker/archive/refs/heads/master.zip) and then extract it somewhere.

-Next, to run the scripts you first need to install the dependencies.
+Next, to run the scripts you will first need to install the dependencies.
 Open the Anaconda Prompt (in the "All Programs" list of your start menu, there should now be a folder named Anaconda3, which contains the Anaconda Prompt).
 Use the command `cd path\to\folder\with\OrganoidTracker` (replace path with real path) to navigate to the directory you installed OrganoidTracker in.
 If you are not used to the command line, you can also type "`cd` ` `" (a `c`, a `d` and a space) and then drag in the OrganoidTracker folder and drop it in the command prompt, and then press Enter.
 See this illustration:

 ![Dragging and dropping a folder](images/change_directory.png)